-The SLAMS data are certified for their accuracy and completeness on an annual basis and a certification letter is submitted to the regional EPA administrator by May 1 of each year.
+The SLAMS data are certified for their accuracy and completeness on an annual basis and a certification letter is required to be submitted to the regional EPA administrator by May 1 of each year.
+The data for calendar year 2020 was certified by letter submitted to the regional EPA administrator on April 30, 2021.